Open, reproducible hardware for microscopy

 Reproducible experiments in microscopy require well-understood instruments that can be replicated independently.
 Open Source Hardware, the practice of sharing complete designs under an open license can make instrument development more reproducible, more accessible, and reduce duplicated effort.
 This meeting brought together researchers, manufacturers, and others involved in open microscopy to discuss recent developments, best practice, and goals for the future.

-Meeting papers will be published in a future issue of Philosophical Transactions of the Royal Society A.
+The meeting papers have been published in Philosophical Transactions of the Royal Society A.

 The organisers would like to acknowledge the contribution of Dr Kirti Prakash, who has since stepped down from the organising committee, for helping to set up this meeting.